leafeye/lunchmoney-mcp-server/README.md

 - Make sure the configuration in Claude's Developer settings is correct
 - Try restarting Claude Desktop after changing the configuration
 - Check that your Lunchmoney API token is valid
-- Ensure that the path to the script is correct if using Option 2

 **Claude doesn't recognize Lunchmoney commands:**
 - Start a new conversation in Claude